clement-izard/Wall-e/README.md

 ## Features

 1. **Automated Series Download**: Once set up, the tool will automatically retrieve download links for all episodes of the series and its seasons in the initial quality, and download them.
+2. **Direct Links Download**: Using the `--links` option, the tool can read a `links.txt` file containing direct download links and automatically organize them into appropriate folders.
-2. **Parallel Download**: Multiple episodes are downloaded concurrently for faster completion.
+3. **Parallel Download**: Multiple episodes are downloaded concurrently for faster completion.
 15 downloads in parallel maximum to not overload Alldebrid.
-3. **Link Unlocking**: The tool integrates with AllDebrid to unlock and provide direct download links.
+4. **Link Unlocking**: The tool integrates with AllDebrid to unlock and provide direct download links.
-4. **Organized Storage**: Downloaded episodes are neatly organized into folders by series name and season.
+5. **Organized Storage**: Downloaded episodes are neatly organized into folders by series name and season.
-5. **Avoid double download**: The tool will not download episodes that are already present in the storage folder.
+6. **Avoid double download**: The tool will not download episodes that are already present in the storage folder.

 ## Known issues